Lgueg28/ai3202/Assignment3/README.md

 ### Results
 #### Format
-Node --> [7, 0] is the start, so it is in the both left. if you are looking at a matrix it is the cell in the 8th row in the 1st column
+Node --> [7, 0] is the start, so it is in the bottom left. if you are looking at a matrix it is the cell in the 8th row in the 1st column

 #### World1.txt
 ###### Manhattan